IQTLabs/secure-bioinformatics-reuse/README.md

 ## Goal

 The goal of the subproject is to assess security vulnerabilities in open source bioinformatics software packages.
+We hope that those concerned with the security of open source bioinformatics code will be able to use or build on these approaches to help protect those who use or depend on the open source bioinformatics ecosystem.

 ## Approach